bleutzinn/grav-plugin-eprivacy/README.md

 Source: ipstack documentation, [online](https://ipstack.com/documentation#objects) (2018-06-03)

-Using ipstack is optional but adhering to the "safe mode" principle without it all visitors are treated as if they originate from the EU.
+Using ipstack is optional but adhering to the "safe mode" principle, without it all visitors are treated as if they originate from the EU.

 >Note: when developing and testing on localhost the value of "is_eu" is always `true`.

+### Shortcode Core Plugin

+The next version will require the Grav Shortcode Core Plugin as the mechanism to include the tarteaucitron.js third party services code blocks in the page content.

 ## Credits